HomeTutorialsHow To Keep Your Cloud Storage Safe And Secure

 Unauthorized access

-There is increasing data protection legislation, and compliance becomes more challenging.
-Organizations need to have rules governing who gets access to data and what they can do with it.
-Since cloud computing allows easy access to data, monitoring who accesses this data becomes a challenge.
-This especially applies if you are in an industry that regulates data security like banking, government, healthcare, etc.
+There is an increasing amount of data protection legislation, and compliance becomes more challenging.
+Organizations need rules governing who gets access to data and what they can do with it.

 Risk of Availability

-No service can promise you a hundred percent uptime.
-Relying on cloud services for critical business tasks means you are placing your business viability in the hands of your ISP and the cloud provider.
-If you lose access to your internet, your cloud service suffers too, and you cannot access your data on the cloud.
-This means you have to wait until the internet is back for your business to continue, especially if you rely on the internet to process client payments.
+If you lose access to the Internet, your cloud service suffers as well, and you cannot access your data stored in the cloud.
+This means you must wait until the Internet is back for your business to continue, especially if you rely on the Internet to process client payments.

 How Users Can Secure Their Devices